CONTINUATION 1980 – 2020

 Brambles, oil on canvas 40″x30″

-When painting ‘Brambles’ in Jackie’s garden, I was struck with the realisation that, while I am using a visual medium in analysing the light reflected from or filtering through the leaves, the plants themselves are also using light in the process, known as photosynthesis, upon which the ecology, economy, culture and consciousness of the earth depends, including my ability to exist here painting them.
+When painting ‘Brambles’ in Jackie’s garden, I had the realisation that, while I am using a visual medium in analysing the light reflected from or filtering through the leaves, the plants are also using light in the process, known as photosynthesis, upon which the ecology, economy, culture and consciousness of the earth depends, including my ability to exist in the garden painting them.

 Midsummer, oil on canvas 40″x30″

-These paintings are close-ups of plant communities in the margins of cultivation and wilderness – plantscapes rather than landscapes.
-Gardens – small, fenced-off, owned areas of the planet – offer a sense of remoteness from the world, yet can play a unique ecological rôle.
+These paintings are close-ups of plant communities in the margins of cultivation and wilderness – I call them plantscapes rather than landscapes.
+Gardens – small, fenced-off, owned areas of the planet – offer a sense of remoteness from the world, yet they play a unique ecological rôle.

 In a London Garden, oil on canvas 4’x3′